MicrosoftDocs/bot-docs/articles/nodejs/recognize-intent.md

-## Example: Register a custom intent recognizer
+## Register a custom intent recognizer
 You can also implement a custom recognizer.
 This example adds a recognizer that looks for the user to say 'help' or 'goodbye' but you could easily add a recognizer that does additional processing, such as one that recognizes when the user sends an image.